n2k/dockpeek/README.md

 </div>

 <h1 align="center">Dockpeek</h1>
-<h3 align="center">Docker Port Dashboard</h3>
+<h3 align="center">Minimalist Docker Port Dashboard for Easy Container Access</h3>

 <br>
 <br>

-**Dockpeek** is a lightweight dashboard for browsing and accessing exposed Docker container ports.
-It supports both local Docker sockets and remote ones via socket-proxy, making it easy to monitor containers across multiple hosts.
+**Dockpeek** is a lightweight, self-hosted Docker dashboard that allows you to view and access exposed container ports with a clean, click-to-access interface.
+It supports both local Docker sockets and remote hosts via `socket-proxy`, making it easy to manage multiple Docker environments from a single place.

-### Features
+### Key Features

-- **Port Mapping** — View exposed ports of running Docker containers with a clean, minimal UI.
+-  **Port Mapping Overview** – Quickly see all running containers and their exposed ports.
-- **Clickable Access** — Instantly open services running in containers via direct links.
+-  **Click-to-Access URLs** – Open containerized web apps instantly with a single click.
-- **Multi Docker Sockets** — Manage multiple Docker sockets in one place.
+-  **Multi-Host Support** – Manage multiple Docker hosts and sockets within one dashboard.
-- **No Configuration Required** – Auto-discovers containers from connected sockets.
+-  **Zero Configuration** – Automatically detects running containers with no setup required.

 <br>